jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

     referring to how a [Helm
     hook](https://docs.helm.sh/developing_charts/#hooks) is used to accomplish
     this, a more informative name would have been *pre-upgrade-image-puller*.

+    **NOTE**: With this enabled your `helm upgrade` will take a long time if you introduce a new image as it will wait for the pulling to complete.
+We recommend that you add `--timeout 600` or similar to your `helm upgrade` command to give it enough time.

     The hook-image-puller is enabled by default.
 To disable it, use the following snippet in your `config.yaml`: